7/18/2019

 Chief Financial Officer

 Sure.
-So when we disclose in the two, our ALCO runs, they're obviously kind of basis point increments.
+When we disclose in the SKU our ELCO runs, they're obviously kind of basis point increments.
 When we do our work, we do it in 25.
-And what we expect to do is the continuous lag effect of deposit repricing continue into the third quarter.
-You know, it usually takes two or three quarters for that to slow down after the Fed stops.
-So even if they increase rates, let's see, on the July, we're likely still going to see a little bit of movement in deposit rates.
-And then as we go from there, we'll start to see them come down.
-The rates of increase in the deposit will be kind of consistent with what I mentioned before with 10.
-And then for the index deposits, obviously there'll be a 100% reaction.
-And then for our other customer deposits, movement of the fleet back into the DBA, there'll be a function of customer services in actual.
-I'm not sure how quickly that will change, but we'll obviously be paying attention to the pricing there.
-And then on the consumer side, I think, you know, we'll continue to see a slowdown of the remittance.
-I think the pressure will be as the colder season is here and come onto the books that have played with higher rates.
-This is why we'll see, you know, a little bit of repricing there.
-And I think that because it relates to the third quarter and the deposit cost specifically, I'll just remind you again that we're expecting to see an increase in after-all balances.
-And those are linked to an index.
-Either it's a live order set fund or it's a little bit of different pricing depending on which portfolio it is.
-And so those will have an impact on deposit pricing specifically or deposit costs in the third quarter.
+And what we expect to see is the continued lag effect of deposit repricing continue into the third quarter.
+It usually takes two or three quarters for that to slow down after the Fed stops.
+So even if there's increases rates at the end of July we're likely still to see a little bit of movement in the deposit rates and then as we go from there we'll start to see them come down.
+The rates of increase in the deposits will be kind of consistent with what I mentioned before with 10 and that's for the index deposits obviously they'll be 100% reactive and then for our Other customer deposits, movement of a fleet back into GBA will be a function of customer businesses and cash flow.
+I'm not sure how quickly that will change, but we'll obviously be paying attention to pricing that.
+And then on the consumer side, I think we'll continue to see a slowdown of the remixing, but the pressure will be as the older TVs mature and come on to the books that have played at higher rates. a little bit of repricing there.
+I think as it relates to the third quarter and deposit costs specifically, I'll just remind you again that we're expecting to continue to increase the natural balances and those are linked to an index either to live or to fed funds.
+There's a little bit of different pricing depending on which portfolio it is and so those will have an impact. in the third quarter.

 speaker